Career Development: Definition, Planning & Resources

 Building Your Network

-A robust professional network isn’t built in a day.
-But if you put in the effort and offer up as much help as you receive, you might soon find that all roads in your chosen field lead back to you.
+Networking opens up the door for new roles or knowledge in your career, and can be done no matter if you work in-person or completely remote.
+It’s important to note, however, that a robust network doesn’t appear overnight.
+If you put in the effort and offer up as much help as you receive to your colleagues, you might soon find that all roads in your chosen field lead back to you.

-The right network can do wonders for your career, helping with everything from introductions to gut checks before important decisions.
+Building the right network can do wonders for your career, helping with everything from introductions to gut checks before important decisions.
 But although your network might grow naturally over the course of your career, you’re going to have to put in some time and effort in developing and maintaining connections.
 The best way to do that is to set aside some time every week for keeping up.
-[Read More]

 Different people want different things from a mentor.
 Some people want a role model with a job they dream to hold.
 Others are looking for a successful peer with a shared professional or personal background.
-And while some turn to mentors for emotional support while things are tough, others want a trusted person who will tell them when they’re in the wrong.
-Whatever you’re looking for, there’s probably someone out there for you.
-Here’s what you should know before you start looking.
-[Read More]
+And while some turn to mentors for emotional support while things are tough, others want a trusted person like a coach who will tell them when they’re in the wrong.
+Whether you’re looking for a mentor or coach, there’s probably someone out there for you.

 Developing New Skills